Skip to main content

 Winner: SmartyPants Women's Multi & Omegas

-A dose of SmartyPants is six gummies, which is quite a few, but unlike a tablet or capsule, these vitamins can be taken at any time, whether or not you have a drink on hand.
+A dose of SmartyPants is three gummies, and unlike a tablet or capsule, these vitamins can be taken at any time, whether or not you have a drink nearby.
 You also don’t have to measure out a specific quantity of liquid, like you have to do with Tropical Oasis.

 How our top women’s multivitamin picks compare

-The chart below offers a quick overview of how our top nine women’s multivitamin picks compare in several key areas, such as pricing, how many pills you have to take per dose, flavor (if applicable), and more.
+The chart below offers a quick overview of how our top nine women’s multivitamin picks compare in several key areas, such as pricing, serving size, flavor (if applicable), and more.

 Cost